How New Real Estate Agents Can Get Ahead of the Game

 Hard money loans can be an incredible tool.
 If you have not heard of hard money loans, they are quick loans that are based on the value of the asset (the home, or piece of real estate) instead of the person getting the loan.
 This means someone with bad credit good get a hard money loan, as long as it is a good deal and the house is worth a lot more, or has a lot of potential.

 Hard money loans are usually less than a year, and are just used to snag a quick deal, maybe fix things up, then sell or convert to a regular loan.
-They have incredibly high interest rates – often as high as fifteen percent.
+They have incredibly high Interest Rates – often as high as fifteen percent.

 Because of the high interest rates, investors usually hold hard money loans for as little time as possible.
 If a mistake is made and they end up holding the loan significantly longer than expected, the interest expenses can rack up and put them in a miserable place.
 If they hold past the original time of the loan, things can get really ugly.